MorenofThiago/multi-damage_classification/README.md

 # multi-damage_classification
 This repository provides code for a methodology that classifies multi-damage scenarios in railway bridges using drive-by measurements.
-Below is a step-by-step guide to the main scripts and dataset organization.
+Below is presented a step-by-step guide to the main scripts and dataset organization.

 ### Scripts: